Best practice

 Prerequisites

-• DiversityAgents: The institution/lender and the borrowing institution must both be managed in DiversityAgents and have addresses stored there.
-The address information is used for creating letters, etc. For information on creating a new institution or person in DiversityAgents, see the Chapter Add a new Instituition/Agent of the module DiversityAgents.
-For information on adding an institution’s address information, see Chapter Contact Data.
+• DiversityAgents: The institution/lender and the borrowing institution must both be managed in DiversityAgents and must have address information stored there.
+The address information is used for creating letters, etc. For information on creating a new institution or person in DiversityAgents, see the chapter Add a new Instituition/Agent of the DiversityAgents module.
+For information on adding an institution’s address information, see the chapter Contact Data.

 Create a new loan

 A new window will open.
-Here, you can manage all transactions of different types.
+Here, you can manage all the different types of transactions.

-2. A first dialog window appears in which you must select the administrating collection in which the requested objects are located (see point 2 in the screenshot).
+2. A first dialogue window will appear, in which you will have to select the administrating collection that contains the requested objects (see point 2 in the screenshot).

-3. Another dialog box will appear where you must select the transaction type.
+3. Another dialogue box will appear asking you to select the type of transaction.
 In our case, this is “Loan” (see image below).

-4. In the next dialog box you have to enter the name of the transaction.
+4. In the next dialogue box, enter the name of the transaction.
 In our example it is “TestAusleihe”.

 5. The new loan transaction is created.